sn0wF1eld/sn0wt3ch/pages/sn0wSt0rm.md

 ```

 - `:name` - the name of the step;
-- `:await-termination-time` - when stopping the system, this is the time (ms) the step executor will wait for all tasks to finish,
+- `:await-termination-time` - when stopping the system, this is the time (ms) the step executor will wait for all tasks
+  to finish,
   if this value is not provided, it will default to 1000 (ms).
-- `:editable` - whether the value that has failed to be processed by this step, is or not editable from the UI (defaults to false);
+- `:editable` - whether the value that has failed to be processed by this step, is or not editable from the UI (defaults
+  to false);
-- `:batch-size` - batch processing is now enabled in the system, set this value to a specific number to set the batch size.
+- `:batch-size` - batch processing is now enabled in the system, set this value to a specific number to set the batch
+  size.
   No key added, will make the system default to single shard processing;
+- `split-conf` - contains configuration for the case where the value outputted is a vector.
+This contains the size of
+  the group to generate, `:group-size`.
 - `tx` - the transactional configuration, it contains the following:
-    - `:fail-fast?` - whether  the system should be shutdown if an exception is detected while executing this step's function.
+    - `:fail-fast?` - whether the system should be shutdown if an exception is detected while executing this step's
+      function.
     - `:retries` - the number of times a failure should be retried before continuing on to the next execution.
     - `clean-up-fn` - the function that will be executed once the transaction is finished.
-This can be a function to move a file,
+This can be a function to
+      move a file,
       to a different place, change the status of an object in the db, etc.

 - `:fns` - a map containing keys as function names and values as either function code, or function path.
 Like so: